hyds/hds-merge-db/README.md

 Therefore the other source systems will need to be modified in some way to retain the record, but not overwrite the base system.

 The script also assumes that you are using potentially large tables, like WQ tables, with millions of rows, and so it caches data in a provisional, dated SQLite database.

+When running the script make sure that you do a manual sanity/quality assurance check that the output tables are valid before making them your production data.

 ## Parameter screen